Keyboard shortcuts

 FieldTypeRequiredDescription

-idstringYesUnique workflow identifier
+idstringYesUnique rule identifier

 namestringNoHuman-readable name

-prioritynumberNoExecution order (default: 0)
+prioritynumberNoExecution order (default: 0, lower = first)

-conditionJSONLogicNoWhen to execute workflow
+conditionJSONLogicNoWhen to execute rule (evaluated against full context)

-continue_on_errorbooleanNoContinue on task failure (default: false)
+continue_on_errorbooleanNoContinue on action failure (default: false)

-tasksarrayYesTasks to execute
+tasksarrayYesActions to execute

-Creating Workflows
+Creating Rules

 From JSON String